singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 It's time we push this repository back up to GitHub, to see the changes and try out the production environment.
 However, before we do so, we need to make sure our web configuration file is set up correctly.

-Browse to the */Pelican/content/admin* folder and open up the **config.yml** file in a text editor.
+Browse to the */Pelican/content/admin* folder and open up the **config.yml** file in a text editor (change the path to your sites directory).
 In the top of the file, under prodution, you'll find a line that says `repo: netlify-templates/pelican-netlify-cms` and one that says `branch: master` - these have to point to your repository and branch (seems quite logical doesn't it?).

 Below, to better illustrate what I'm talking about, you'll see the first 10 lines of the config.yml file:
 ```
 backend: